philipperemy/cond_rnn/examples/README.md

 The target is to count the number of 1s in both conditions.
 In this case, the target is 3.

+Again, we give pure noise to the RNN layer as input.

 This example ensures that the network can read from both conditions to make a prediction.
 If one condition was to be missing, then the task would be impossible to solve.